MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant-smb.md

 ##### Directory search

 If you assign dial keys to destinations, we recommend that you choose **None** for **Directory search**.
-If a caller attempts to dial a name or extension using keys that are assigned to specific destinations, they might be unexpectedly routed to a destination before they finish entering the name or extension.
+Dial keys are matched before directory searches are performed.
+If a caller starts to enter a name or extension using dial keys that are assigned to specific destinations, they will be routed to that destination before they finish entering the name or extension.
 We recommend that you create a separate auto attendant for directory search and have your main auto attendant link to it with a dial key.

 If you didn't assign dial keys, then choose an option for **Directory search**.